JuliaPhylo/PhyloNetworks.jl/README.md

 ```
 You can access this example file
 [here](https://github.com/crsl4/PhyloNetworks/blob/master/examples/treefile.txt).
-  This file contains 10 trees, each one in parenthetical format
+This file contains 10 trees, each in parenthetical format on 6 taxa
 like this:

 (6:2.728,((3:0.655,5:0.655):1.202,(1:0.881,(2:0.783,4:0.783):0.098):0.976):0.871);